ASSOCIATION OF TOTAL KNEE ARTHROPLASTY WITH PREVIOUS KNEE ARTHROSCOPY: A PROSPECTIVE, OBSERVATIONAL-COHORT STUDY

 Abstract

-Materials and methods- It was a prospective, observational-cohort study which took place at the Indira Gandhi Institute of Medical Sciences (IGIMS), Patna, Bihar, India.
+It was a prospective, observational-cohort study that took place at the Indira Gandhi Institute of Medical Sciences (IGIMS), Patna, Bihar, India.
 The study has been conducted for one year.
 The study took into account the data from 50 patients in total.
 Among all patients, 25 patients underwent KA before TKA, while other 25 participants were not undergoing KA before TKA.

-Results- The average age of participants in knee arthroscopy group was 55.6±12.9, while average age of participants of no knee arthroscopy group was 61.3±11.8.
-Most of he enrolled participants were female.
-Various other co-morbidities were assessed in both the groups including diabetes, hypertension, liver disease, anaemia, alcohol dependency, smoking, depression, obesity and chronic kidney disease.
+The average age of participants in the knee arthroscopy group was 55.6±12.9, while the average age of participants in the no knee arthroscopy group was 61.3±11.8.
+Most of the enrolled participants were female.
+Various other co-morbidities were assessed in both groups, including diabetes, hypertension, liver disease, anemia, alcohol dependency, smoking, depression, obesity, and chronic kidney disease.
 Post-operative stiffness and peri-prosthetic joint infection were found to be statistically significant.

 References